MattWindsor91/baps3-spec/comms/internal/feature-playlist.md

 by -10 or 0; the next by -9 or 1; and so on, with the penultimate item being indexed by 8 or -2, and the last item by 9 or -1.

-_Only_ non-negative indices __must__ be used in requests from a playlist server; negative indices are for the convenience of clients.
+Responses from the playlist server __must__ use non-negative indices _only_; negative indices are for the convenience of clients.

 ## Playlist hashes